-December 23, 2021 8 min read 0 Comments
+December 23, 2021 9 min read 2 Comments

 One of Australia's first confectioners was Stedman- Henderson Sweets founded by James Stedman in 1840.
 Sir MacPherson Robertson founded McRobertson's Steam Confectionery Works in 1880 and Abel Hoadley started Hoadley's Chocolates around 1912.
 Below are some of Australia's most loved lollies and chocolates.
 Go back in time to your childhood.
-Checkout our Retro Lollies category.
+Check out our Retro Lollies category.

 The Choo-Choo Bar was originally made by Plaistowe in Western Australia.
 The wrapper of the chewy liquorice-flavoured toffee bar originally depicted a train being driven by a very non-PC gollywog.